 My jewellery work is heavily focused on pattern and colour.
 In 2012 I was invited to do a 2-month artist residency in Renkum, Holland.
 Since then my work has been very influenced by the bright colours of the gardens that bloomed outside of my workbench and the sea of jewel tones that captivated me when I biked through the tulip fields.

 I use a process of silk-screening to get the detailed patterns onto my pieces with enamels.
 Silk screening is usually a technique used in textile work and has taken me great patience, practice, and time to perfect in metal work.

 Enamel is glass fused to metal.
 It is delicate yet durable.
 Please take good care of it to maintain its longevity.
-Store it by itself tucked in a plastic bag or jewelry bag and don’t put other metal on top of it.
-Never throw it in your purse or leave it in a pile of jewelry.
-The silver will tarnish, but if you keep it sealed in a plastic bag when you are not wearing it this will slow down the oxidizing process a lot.
+Store it by itself tucked in a plastic bag or jewellery bag and don’t put other metal on top of it.
+Never throw it in your purse or leave it in a pile of jewellery.
+The silver will tarnish, but if you keep it sealed in a plastic bag when you are not wearing it this will slow down the oxidising process a lot.